 I am a doctoral candidate at the University of Michigan, currently pursuing a PhD in political science, concentrating on international political economy—in particular, public opinion and national security issues in international trade.
 I earned a master's degree in political science at Michigan in April 2021.

-I recently finished my undergraduate career at University of California, Riverside in Riverside, California.
-I graduated cum laude with my bachelor's degree in political science, with a minor in statistics.
+I spent my undergraduate career at University of California, Riverside in Riverside, California.
+I graduated cum laude with my bachelor's degree in political science, with a minor in statistics, in June 2018.

 Please do feel free to contact me using the link in the navigation bar above if you'd like to get in touch!